Credit Cards Travel Credit Cards

 Hawaiian Airlines

-Hawaiian Airlines’ award chart has different rates for inter-island flights than it does for ones to the mainland U.S. and international flights.
+Hawaiian Airlines’ award chart has different rates for inter-island flights than for ones to the mainland U.S. and international flights.
 One quirk you won’t find with other airlines is that Hawaiian has up to eight levels in its main cabin, each progressively more expensive.

 To earn Hawaiian Airlines miles, consider the Hawaiian Airlines® World Elite Mastercard®.
-You’ll earn 70,000 bonus miles after spending $2,000 on purchases in the first 90 days, plus 3X miles on eligible Hawaiian Airlines purchases; 2X miles on gas, dining, and grocery store purchases; 1X miles on all other purchases.
+You can earn 70,000 bonus miles after spending $2,000 on purchases in the first 90 days, plus 3X miles on eligible Hawaiian Airlines purchases; 2X miles on gas, dining, and grocery store purchases; 1X miles on all other purchases.

-You can also transfer Membership Rewards points at a 1:1 ratio and Marriott Bonvoy points at a 3:1 ratio.
+You can also transfer Membership Rewards points at a 1:1 ratio, and Marriott Bonvoy points at a 3:1 ratio.

 FAQs